A Statement from the Owner

 The facts: Green tea, black tea, white tea, oolong tea, and pu-erh tea are derived from the Camellia sinensis plant, a shrub native to China and India, and contain unique antioxidants called flavonoids.
 The most potent of these, known as ECGC, may help against free radicals that can contribute to cancer, heart disease, and clogged arteries.
 American Dietetic Association spokeswoman Katherine Tallmadge, MA, RD, LD said “I think it’s a great alternative to coffee drinking.
 First, tea has less caffeine.
 It’s pretty well established that the compounds in tea – their flavonoids – are good for the heart and may reduce cancer.”

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 Our products are not intended to diagnose, treat, cure or prevent any disease.
 We are not doctors and make no claims to be.
 All information is intended for your general knowledge only and is not a substitute for medical advise or treatment for specific medical conditions.
 You are responsible for your own health and for the use of any remedies, treatments, or medications you use.
-Our products are not intended for women who are pregnant or infants and small children.
+Our products are not intended for those who are pregnant or infants and small children.